-Year-round sunshine has its downsides, as the climate and seasons in the United Arab Emirates make clear.
+Year-round sunshine has its downsides, as the climate and seasons in the UAE make clear.

-So what is the ideal season to host a barbecue?
+So what is the ideal season to host a barbecue or visit your local rooftop bar?
 And what weather health hazards do you need to be aware of?
 We explain all in this helpful guide and offer advice on how you can prepare for the unusual environment.
 The guide includes the following information:

 The climate in the UAE